konveyor/kai/docs/customApps.md

 # Run Kai with your Applications

 Konveyor AI (KAI) leverages LLMs to streamline the modernization of application source code.
-To learn how Kai works, run this demo <insert demo link></insert>
+To learn how Kai works, try this [demo](https://github.com/konveyor-ecosystem/kai/blob/main/docs/demo.md) that migrates a JavaEE app to Quarkus.

 ## Pre-requisites